geeky-sambhav/Epic-Eats/README.md

 $ pip install -r requirements.txt
 ```
 - Edit the config.py and add your MongoDB URL.
-- Navigate to admin or client or scanner folder and run `python3 main.py`
+- Navigate to admin or client or scanner folder and run `python main.py`

-## How to use it?
-The repo comprises of 3 folders, they are client, scanner and admin.

 - ### Client
     Customers can use the client application to place new orders, view already ordered orders.
 Once the order is placed, A QR Code is generated.
 Customer needs to scan this QR Code with the Canteen's Scanner to get food and final receipt.